OriHoch/nli-data-pipelines/README.md

 There are 2 ways to use this repo:

-1. Download and use the data directly, you can download all the data as a [single zip file ~150MB](https://github.com/OriHoch/nli-data-pipelines/archive/data.zip) or [browse the data and download specific files](https://github.com/OriHoch/nli-data-pipelines/tree/data/data)
+1. Download and use the data directly by:
+    * download all the data as a [single zip file ~150MB](https://github.com/OriHoch/nli-data-pipelines/archive/data.zip)
+    * browse and download specific files [on GitHub under the data branch](https://github.com/OriHoch/nli-data-pipelines/tree/data/data)
 2. Extend the pipelines to compute aggregations / process / export the data in different ways

 ## Running the pipelines